dptools/dpdash/AWS_SETUP.md

 Create 2 variables:
 1. Create the variable ROLE_ARN with a value of the ARN of your Role from Step 3.
-2. Create the variable EMAIL_DOMAIN with the root domain you will use to host the app (e.g. `dpdash.com`).
+2. Create the variable BASE_DOMAIN with the root domain you will use to host the app (e.g. `dpdash.com`).
 If you use an outside DNS rather than Route53, this will be the domain used in Step 2.

 If you keep your domain outside of Route53, create one more variable: